michhar/deeplearning-azureml-and-azure-functions/README.md

 <img src="images/data_file_structure.png" width="25%">

-#### Test locally
+### Test locally

 **Start the function**

-From the base of the repo run:
+From the base of the repo run the following.

 ```
 func host start
 ```

-Information similar to the following should appear:
+Information similar to the following should appear.

 ![testing locally url](images/testing_locally.png)